Distributional Competition: Specialization I: Rank-Order Contests

 Their key insight is a two-step reduction that elegantly separates what is standard in contests to their novel ingredient produced by allowing for strategic risk taking.
 Using persuasion tools they derive an endogenous \emph{virtual cost of output}.
 This pins down equilibrium output via the familiar all-pay indifference condition and allows them to distill the outcome of moving from prizes \(\mathbf{v}\) to \(\mathbf{w}\) into (i) a \emph{prize effect}, holding the net virtual cost fixed and changing only the (capped) inverse of \(\Psi\), and (ii) a \emph{virtual cost effect}, holding \(\Psi\) fixed and changing only the net virtual cost.

 The first force is exactly that emphasized in classic all-pay comparative statics (more unequal prizes increase dispersion and, with concave costs, raise output), while the second bracket isolates the novel adjustment: changes in prizes feed back into the endogenous risk-effort mix and, therefore, into the induced virtual cost.
 My paper takes a complementary reduced-form route in which effort and risk-taking are intertwined.
-My assumptions (which neither generalize nor are generalized by \citet{KimKrishnaRyvkin2023}'s) ensure that the first force they identify dominates, akin to how their assumptions on the effort cost do likewise.
+My assumptions (which neither generalize nor are generalized by \citet{KimKrishnaRyvkin2023}'s) pin down the equilibrium scale of marginal costs across prize vectors, so that the classic prize-majorization force governs the comparative static.

 It is also worthwhile to compare my finding with that in \citet{FangNoeStrack2020}, in which each contestant chooses an effort level \(x\) and pays a standard effort cost \(c(x)\).
 If a contestant mixes according to a distribution \(F\), then its total cost is simply the expected effort cost, \(C\left(F\right)=\int c dF\), which is \emph{linear in the distribution} \(F\), and whose G\^{a}teaux derivative, therefore, is independent of the distribution: \(c_{F}(x)=c(x)\) for every \(F\).\footnote{Thus, \citet{FangNoeStrack2020}'s environment fits within the present one as the special case in which marginal costs do not depend on the equilibrium distribution.}